MegaMosquito/jetson-gpio/README.md

   warnings.warn("Jetson.GPIO ignores setup()'s pull_up_down parameter")
 ```

-In my experience, neither high trigger nor low trigger is reliable using the internal ulling resistors on the Jetson!
+In my experience, neither high trigger nor low trigger is reliable using the internal pulling resistors on the Jetson!
 Therefore, if you with to use Jetson GPIO pins for input (e.g., to connect a pushbutton) then I think you need to take control on the hardware side.
 That is, you need to configure either a **physical** pullup resistor (for low trigger) or a **physical** pulldown resistor (for high trigger).
 The diagram below illustrates how to wire these pulling resistors for reliable input on Jetsons:

 ![wiring-image](https://raw.githubusercontent.com/MegaMosquito/jetson-gpio/main/inputs.png)